yoki31/nx/docs/angular/api-react/generators/storybook-configuration.md

 # @nrwl/react:storybook-configuration

-Set up storybook for a react library
+Set up storybook for a react app or library

 ## Usage